ipaleka/algodjango/media/blog-post.md

 To retrieve a wallet object from the wallet ID string we use the class method `instance_from_id`.
 So, a call `Wallet.instance_from_id(id_string)` will either return the wallet instance or will raise the error if there's no wallet with provided `id_string` as its ID.

-For the purpose of this tutorial and validation example, we define that a password can't consist just of numbers or just of letters:
+For the purpose of this introduction project and validation example, we define that a password can't consist just of numbers or just of letters:

 `mainapp\forms.html`